yeroc-sebrof/azure-devops-mcp/docs/TROUBLESHOOTING.md

 3. **Tools Not Loading in Agent Mode**
    If tools are not appearing, click "Add Context" in Agent Mode and ensure all tools starting with `ado_` are selected.

+4. **Too Many Tools Selected (Over 128 Limit)**
+   VS Code supports a maximum of 128 tools.
+If you exceed this limit, ensure you do not have multiple MCP Servers running.
+Check both your project's `mcp.json` and your VS Code `settings.json` to confirm that the MCP Server is configured in only one location—not both.

 ## Project-Specific Issues
 1. **npm Authentication Issues for Remote Access**
    If you encounter authentication errors while accessing the internal Codex-Deps feed (if using remote package):